-- Guarded Thoughts (Su): A Kitsune with this racial trait is highly resistant against unwanted attempts to scry upon her.
-When anyone attempts to target the Kitsune with a spell or spell-like ability with the Divination keyword, the caster must make a Caster Check versus the Kitsune's Maneuver Defense.
-At level 10, the Kitsune's resistance improves against these sorts of scry attempts by +2.
-At level 20, it improves by +4.
-If the caster check fails, the spell is unable to target the Kitsune, as though she doesn't exist.
+- Guarded Thoughts (Su): A Kitsune with this racial trait is highly resistant against unwanted attempts to scry upon them.
+When anyone attempts to target the Kitsune with a spell or spell-like ability of the Universal school or relating to Divination, the caster must make a Caster Check versus the Kitsune's Maneuver Defense or the attempt fails.
+At level 11, the Kitsune's resistance improves against these sorts of scry attempts by +2.
+At level 21, it improves by +4.
+If the caster check fails, the spell is unable to target the Kitsune, as though they do not exist.
 This resistance can be voluntarily lowered for 1 round as a standard action.

-- Obsessive Focus (Su): A Kitsune with this racial trait chooses a spell she can cast, and is able to cast that spell as though she were 1 caster level higher.
-If the spell has the illusion keyword, she can instead cast it as though she were 2 caster levels higher.
-The Kitsune can change the chosen spell when she levels up, if she wishes to do so.
+- Obsessive Focus (Su): A Kitsune with this racial trait chooses a spell they can cast, and is able to cast that spell as though she were 1 caster level higher.
+If the spell is from the illusion school, they can instead cast it as though they were 2 caster levels higher.
+The Kitsune can change the chosen spell when they level up, if they wish to do so.

-- Quick Like A Fox (Ex): A Kitsune with this racial trait may move ten feet with a five foot step, once per day.
-At level 20, the Kitsune may use Quick Like a Fox once per encounter.
-Since this is a single action, a Kitsune may also use this ability to take a five foot step into difficult terrain.
+- Quick Like A Fox (Ex): A Kitsune with this racial trait may move ten feet with a 5-foot step, once per day.
+At level 21, the Kitsune may use Quick Like a Fox once per encounter.
+Since this is a single action, a Kitsune may also use this ability to take a 5-foot step into difficult terrain.